sf-wdi-35/git-github/README.md

 - explain the uses of Git and GitHub for tracking their changes and collaborating on projects.
 - draw a model of local, remote, and working copies of their repositories.
 - write some code to improve their work, commit the changes, and write a strong commit message.
-- deploy their first live website using gh-pages.

 ### Where should we be now?
 <!-- call out the skills that are prerequisites -->